 Taipei, Taiwan and Tokyo, Japan are two of the most vibrant capital cities in Asia.
 Taiwan and Japan represent two important markets to compare and contrast how advertising and brands operate in Asia.
 These two countries also provide an ideal setting to reflect upon the consumer experience in the United States.

 The program consists of classroom lectures, design-thinking workshops and professional visits.
 While in Taipei, students will participate in a design-centric business model workshop and a competition with students from Robert Morris University in the U.S. and Ming Chi University of Technology in Taiwan.
 Throughout the program, students will work on a team-based project and develop a design-centric advertising and branding campaign for a client.
 The program also includes cultural site visits and activities in both cities.
 This interdisciplinary global learning experience will prepare students for today’s globalized marketplace.

-Kelly Chu, Associate Professor,
+Kelly Chu, Professor,

 Students must apply to

 Taiwan and Japan: Advertising and Branding in Asia via Study Abroad.
 See